olvaffe/olv-notes/networks/NetworkManager.md

   - it prompts password on one machine but requires `password` on another
 - to enable/disable wifi,
   - `nmcli radio wifi on` or `off`
+- to manage/unmanage a device,
+  - `nmcli device set <dev> managed yes/no`

 ## Connection Profiles